 2023 Mission Trips:

-(Click each trip for team prayer requests and post-trip reports)
+(Click each trip for post-trip reports)

 This is an outreach opportunity to make connections with the children and families in your community.
 By hosting a Club, you will be able to engage in gospel centered conversations, stories and activities while building relationships.